Luca-Umekubo/Design/TechSpec.md

 2) 2d Map Plugin

-Tiled Map Editor + Phaser Plugin
+Tiled Map Editor + Phaser Plugin ( has a placeholder now using phaser generation, needs to be implemented)

 3) Networking Library